Donate

 Be skeptical of extremes.
 "Military grade encryption" is usually a vague phrase.
 Huge server-count claims do not prove good routing.
 Lifetime deals can create bad incentives.
 Free unlimited VPNs need some monetization model, and that model may be the product.
 Good providers explain tradeoffs instead of pretending every use case is perfect.

-1. Install the official app from the provider or app store.
+1. Install the official app from the provider or device app store.

 VPNs on phones, laptops, browsers, and routers